bieniu/ha-zadnego-ale/README.md

 The integration collects allergen concentration data from [Żadnego Ale](http://zadnegoale.pl) and presents it as sensors in the Home Assistant.

+You can install this integration manually or add this repository as custom to [HACS](https://hacs.xyz).

 To configure integration in Home Assistant, go to **Configuration** >> **Integrations** >> **Add integration** >> **Żadnego Ale** or use My Home Assistant link.

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=zadnego_ale)